-If you want to explore meditation on a deeper level, many Buddhist centres in cities run short courses, you can book a day or weekend at a bona fide Buddhist retreat near your home or go further afield and explore it on a yoga or mindfulness holiday.
-In the UK, London Insight Meditation run day retreats, while I attend a retreat at Gaia House in Devon at least once a year.
-For more ideas, take a look at all Queen of Retreats’ reviews of meditation retreats.
+If you want to explore meditation on a deeper level, many Buddhist centres in cities run short courses, you can book a day or weekend at a bona fide Buddhist retreat near your home, or go further afield and explore it on a secular meditation retreat or mindfulness holiday.
+I attend a retreat at Gaia House in Devon at least once a year, and am increasingly attracted to all the meditation retreats and mindfulness breaks on offer out there in the world.

 I find a silent retreat especially beneficial, when without daily chitchat and petty concerns my mind feels freer to learn to meditate.
 Sociologists have measured the silences in conversations between English speakers and concluded that we cannot bear a pause of longer than four seconds.
 So why not give yourself a break?